rvega/Fan-Control-Daemon/README.md

 *  It only uses the temperatures from the processors as input.
 *  It requires coretemp and applesmc kernel modules to be loaded.
 *  It requires root use
+*  It daemonizes or stays in foreground
+*  Verbose mode for both syslog and stdout

 Compile Instructions